PTN407/PTN407.github.io/_posts/2023-11-06-StringMatching.md

 ### Insert/Delete Query

 &nbsp;
-To insert or delete a substring at a arbitrary position, just update K-substrings contain the character of those position.
+To insert or delete a substring at an arbitrary position, just update K-substrings containing the characters of that position.
 Insert/Delete in string can be done using a cartesian tree.

 &nbsp;
 To demonstrate how insert/delete work, I created this ugly-looking pic using MS Paint: